MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 In the event of a Security Incident, the CA must:

-1. Notify Microsoft as soon as is practical but no later than 24 hours from the time of the Security Incident by (a) completing the form located at https://aka.ms/rootnotify, and (b) sending the completed form to rootnotify\@microsoft.com.
+1. Notify Microsoft as soon as is practical but no later than 24 hours from the time of the Security Incident by sending answers to questions below to msroot@microsoft.com.
 The form requires the following information (if known at the time):
     -   Who detected the incident.
     -   If available, who perpetrated the incident.